labgem/pangenomeNEM/README.rst

 		...

 2. A file FAMILIES_FILE providing the gene families formated as following.
-	This is a tab-delimitated file structured as following:
+	This is a tab-delimitated file.

 	1. The first columnn is the gene families name (sometime the name of the median gene)
 	2. The futher columnn are the name of the gene id belonging to this families.
 A gene can't belong to multiple families